Web developer playing with clouds, LAMP, Symfony, JavaScript. Currently working as a Salesforce developer as part of the Taylor & Hart team.

 Taylor & Hart - Salesforce and Symfony developer

-Currently working as a Salesforce developer at Taylor & Hart where I help with accelerating buesiness processes in sales and manufacturing.
+Currently working as a Salesforce developer at Taylor & Hart where I help with accelerating business processes in sales and manufacturing.
 I spend my day mostly writing Apex code and lightning components in Salesforce or PHP/Symfony for web features.

 Oxxy - CTO